Greece Scours Sea For Survivors Of horrific Migrant Boat Sinking - UrduPoint

 Government spokesman Ilias Siakantaris on Wednesday said there were unconfirmed reports that up to 750 people had been on the boat.

-He told ERT that a common tactic used by smugglers was to "lock people up to maintain control".
+He said a common tactic used by smugglers was to "lock people up to maintain control".

+In a telegram, Pope Francis offered "heartfelt prayers for the many migrants who have died, their loved ones and all those traumatised.

 - Questions over rescue - The coastguard said a surveillance plane with Europe's Frontex agency had spotted the boat on Tuesday afternoon, but that the passengers had "refused any help".